justifi-tech/public-docs/openapi/docs/description.md

   </tr>
   <tr>
     <td><code>card_declined</code></td>
     <td>The card has been declined.
-When a card is declined, the error returned also includes the decline_code attribute with the reason why the card was declined.</td>
+When a card is declined, the error includes a decline_code attribute specifying the reason for the decline, and a network_decline_code provided by the card network, if available.</td>
   </tr>
   <tr>
     <td><code>card_name_required</code></td>